auyer/rcpassos.me/posts/ebpf/index.md

 The Python BPF Compiler Collection (BCC) [[10](#references)] implementation takes the program either as a string or a file, and compiles it right before loading it into the Kernel.
 It needs to be compiled every time the tool is run (unlike the GO library in the next section).
-Because of this, and also because of how Python works, it is expected to have all these all dependencies to run a tool built with BCC: Python, BCC, Clang/llvm & Linux Headers.
+Because of this, it is expected to have all these all dependencies to run a tool built with BCC: Python, BCC, Clang/llvm & Linux Headers.

 > **Note**:
 > The code snippets below are a simplified version of the calls made by the BCC library.